Deep RL with Hierarchical Action Exploration for Dialogue Generation: Experiments

 \subsubsection{Results}

-We evaluated the performances of our approach on the testing set as dataset-based evaluation, compared with baseline methods that include standard offline RL algorithm (i.e., Eq.(\ref{3}) and Eq.(\ref{2}), where Eq.(\ref{3}) is equivalent to our fine-grained Q-function) and MLE without RL.
-We also conducted a simulator-based evaluation by interacting with the user simulator Blenderbot \cite{roller2021recipes} to assess the performances of the agents in a long-term dialogue.
+We assessed the performance of our approach using dataset-based evaluation and compared it with baseline methods, which include a standard offline RL algorithm (i.e., Eq.(\ref{3}) and Eq.(\ref{2}), where Eq.(\ref{3}) is equivalent to our fine-grained Q-function, and it is referred to as the standard method in the following account) and MLE without RL.
+We also conducted a simulator-based evaluation by interacting with the user simulator Blenderbot \cite{roller2021recipes} to assess the performance of different methods in a long-term dialogue.
 Table \ref{t1} reports the automatic evaluation results.
-We can see that, compared to MLE, the standard method achieves better performance due to the policy improvement brought by RL.
-Our approach was superior over the two baselines in all metrics, which demonstrates the effectiveness of our proposed dual-granularity Q-function.
-The qualitative analysis with generated dialogue examples can be found in Appendix D.
+The standard method shows better performance than MLE, which can be credited to the policy improvement introduced by RL.
+In contrast, our approach achieved substantial gains in all metrics, thereby demonstrating the effectiveness of the dual-granularity Q-function.

+Table \ref{t2} summarizes the results of human evaluation.
+Despite the varied strengths and weaknesses of each agent according to individual human ratings, our approach exhibited markedly better results compared to baseline methods.
+Furthermore, RL-based agents displayed better proficiency than MLE-based agents in empathy and engagement by utilizing knowledge of the rewards outlined in Section 2.3.
+In terms of quality, most agents scored higher than other metrics because of the capacity of large-scale models to generate responses that are similar to human language and the stable one-step policy improvement of offline RL, which prevents the divergence of responses from human language.
+With regard to informativeness, upon analyzing instances of failure, we identified several agents that provided unrealistic information.
+Nevertheless, our approach generated more diverse responses, thereby resulting in a more favorable outcome than other methods.
+The interface and platform details for human evaluation are presented in Appendix \ref{app_C}.